 All Antipode book reviews are now freely available from our online repository, Wiley Online Library.
 While this digital archive will remain in place, since January 2013 we’ve no longer been publishing book reviews in the journal; all new book reviews appear exclusively on AntipodeFoundation.org.
 This has allowed us to feature not only more reviews, but also more substantive reviews (in the style, say, of the London Review of Books), more quickly.
 The makeover has also transformed the book reviews section into a more capacious “Book reviews, etc.” section, that may now feature, in addition to book reviews, reviews of film and music, grey literature, and political pamphlets – in fact, any texts that have something to say to the radical geographic imagination.

-Please get in touch with Andy Kent (firstname.lastname@example.org) with ideas for reviews.
+Please see our guidelines and get in touch with Andy Kent (email@example.com) with ideas for reviews.

 * * *